Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: SMEFT operators and Veltman Condition

 The physical mass of the Higgs in the Standard Model can be written in terms of the bare mass term $m_h(0)$ and the higher-order self-energy corrections:

-\\ where the assumption is that the SM is valid upto the scale $\Lambda$ and the correction terms are coming from the loop diagrams involving scalars, fermions and bosons in the loop.
+\\ where the assumption is that the SM is valid up to the scale $\Lambda$ and the correction terms are coming from the loop diagrams involving scalars, fermions and bosons in the loop.
 The $d=4$ potential in the Standard Model in terms of Higgs doublet ($H$) is